ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 optimize_dump
   Whether to skip locking the RACF database during the dump state to optimize performance.

-  This option is only applicable when :emphasis:`state=purge`.
+  This option is only applicable when *state=purge*.

-  When set to :literal:`true`\ , the IRRDBU00 utility runs with the :literal:`NOLOCKINPUT` option.
+  When set to ``true``, the IRRDBU00 utility runs with the ``NOLOCKINPUT`` option.
 This improves system availability by allowing concurrent updates to the database.
 However, it may result in inconsistent data if changes occur during the process.

-  The user ID requires :literal:`READ` authority to the RACF database when using :literal:`NOLOCKINPUT`.
+  The user ID requires ``READ`` authority to the RACF database when using ``NOLOCKINPUT``.

-  When set to :literal:`false`\ , the IRRDBU00 utility runs with the :literal:`LOCKINPUT` option.
+  When set to ``false``, the IRRDBU00 utility runs with the ``LOCKINPUT`` option.
 This ensures data consistency by locking the database, but it prevents other processes from updating RACF profiles until the dump completes.

-  The user ID requires :literal:`UPDATE` authority to the RACF database when using :literal:`LOCKINPUT`.
+  The user ID requires ``UPDATE`` authority to the RACF database when using ``LOCKINPUT``.

-  See \ `IRRDBU00 allowable parameters <https://www.ibm.com/docs/en/zos/latest?topic=irrdbu00-allowable-parameters>`__ for more information about :literal:`LOCKINPUT` and :literal:`NOLOCKINPUT`.
+  See `IRRDBU00 allowable parameters <https://www.ibm.com/docs/en/zos/latest?topic=irrdbu00-allowable-parameters>`_ for more information about ``LOCKINPUT`` and ``NOLOCKINPUT``.

   | **required**: False
   | **type**: bool